 Dr. Kenneth E. Mantai, Department of Biology

 "A Fredonia Odyssey: From Molecular Excited States to Water Plants"

 "Leonardo and Machiavelli: Stalking an Elusive Collaboration"

-Dr. Jon P. Kraut, Department of Political Science
+Dr. Jon P. Kraus, Department of Political Science

 "Workers, Capital, and the State: Conflicts in Economic Development and Democracy in Africa"

 Dr. Walter S. Hartley, Department of Music (now School of Music)

 "Composing and Teaching: A Special View"